liangyuxuan1/phasefunction/README.md

 # Estimation of Phase Function based on Machine Learning

-Summer-intern project supervised by Prof. [Ge Wang](https://biotech.rpi.edu/centers/bic/people/faculty/ge-wang), Rensselaer Polytechnic Institute (RPI).
+Summer intern project supervised by Prof. [Ge Wang](https://biotech.rpi.edu/centers/bic/people/faculty/ge-wang), Rensselaer Polytechnic Institute (RPI).

 Started from May, 2021.

+This repo hosts my code for the summer intern project aimed at estimating the phase function of light propagation in a medium directly from the transmittance images.
+The feasibility of data-driven deep learning approach is explored.
+I started coding in MATLAB to generate the simulation data and a first model, and then moved to Python and Pytroch.
+All versions of the code, whether perfect or not, are saved here to record my learning trajectory.
+I will clean up the code and put them into a new repo when the final report is done.

 **Note**: Install _MathJax Plugin for Github_ from Chrome Store to show the mathematical equations correctly.